jamesvrempel/Frappe_Assistant_Core/docs/FILE_EXTRACTION_TECHNICAL_GUIDE.md

 ## Conclusion

 The `extract_file_content` tool is a powerful bridge between binary file formats and text-based AI processing.
-By understanding how each component works - from file retrieval through Frappe's File DocType to specialized extraction using libraries like PyPDF2, Tesseract, and pandas - developers can effectively process any document type for LLM analysis.
+By understanding how each component works - from file retrieval through Frappe's File DocType to specialized extraction using libraries like pypdf, Tesseract, and pandas - developers can effectively process any document type for LLM analysis.

 The tool's strength lies in its:
 1. **Flexibility**: Handles multiple file formats with appropriate extractors